bright/new-www/content/blog/2018-02-15-implementing-in-app-language-change.md

 ---
-layout: post
-title: Implementing in-app language change
-image: /images/implementing-in-app-language-change/communication.jpg
+crosspost: true
 author: azabost
-crosspost: true
-comments: true
-hidden: false
 tags:
   - android
   - java
   - kotlin
   - language
   - dagger
-date: '2018-02-14T23:00:00.000Z'
+date: 2018-02-14T23:00:00.000Z
+title: Implementing in-app language change
+layout: post
+image: /images/implementing-in-app-language-change/communication.jpg
+hidden: false
+comments: true
 published: true
 ---
 Android resolves language- and culture-specific resources based on the system locale setting.
 This is a desired behavior that makes perfect sense.
 Despite it's officially not encouraged you may still need to write an app that allows the user to change its language without leaving it.
 In this article I will show you one of the possible ways to implement such feature.

 ![Communication](/images/implementing-in-app-language-change/communication.jpg)

-# The big picture #
+## The big picture

 Before I start with the code, let me explain how this whole mechanism will work.